rjbultitude/theconditionalorchestra/README.md

 Cymbals aren't dramatic enough - add another sound that is panned away from the other

+Some arpeggio melodies still clash a little with the chords

 Test the master filter against the pad and longNote sounds, particularly with lower frequencies

 Consider using a state manager to update the humid arpeggio and display (chords)